GeoKrom/NTUA-Advanced-Manufacturing-Systems-CIM-Industry-4.0-course/README.md

 # Intelligent Manufacturing Systems

+Programming Exercises for course DPMS_AS/1110 - Intelligent Manufacturing Systems, School of Mechanical Engineering, National Technical University of Athens.

 # Exercise 1 - Timed Petri net for simulating control of flexible manufacturing system

 In this exercise we created a model of a manufacturing system, using petri nets.
 In the petri net P-Invariant and T-Invariant analysis was used, in order to check the the bound of the system as well and the deadlocks.